-An example is provided in example.docker-compose.yml and example.prod.docker-compose.yml.
+An example container is provided in example.docker-compose.yml and example.prod. docker-compose.yml.
 These examples also show how to limit to a single collection set by providing the collection set id.

-By default, Kibana is available at http://your\hostname:5601/app/kibana.
+By default, Kibana is available at http://<your hostname>:5601/app/kibana.
 (Also, by default Elasticsearch is available on port 9200 and Logstash is available on port 5000.)

-If enabling multiple ELK instances, add additional containers to your docker-compose.yml.
-Make sure to give each container a unique name (e.g., "elasticsearch2"), hostname: value (e.g., "sfm\es\2"), ports, cluster.name and node.name.
+If enabling multiple ELK containers, add multiple containers to your docker-compose.yml.
+Make sure to give each container a unique name and a unique hostname: value, and make sure that each container maps to different ports.